MicrosoftDocs/azure-devops-docs/docs/boards/queries/import-work-items-from-csv.md

 [!INCLUDE [temp](../_shared/version-vsts-only.md)]

 Learn how to import new work items or update existing items from a CSV file.
-Import is now directly native to the Azure Boards product and the Excel plugin is no longer required.
+Import is now directly native to the Azure Boards product.
+While you can continue to use Excel for bulk import and updates, the Excel is no longer required.
+To learn more about using Excel, see [Bulk add or modify work items with Excel](../backlogs/office/bulk-add-modify-work-items-excel.md).

 [!INCLUDE [temp](../../_shared/feature-support-cloud-only.md)]